ai4reason/ATP_Proofs/README.md

 - 40k (69.11%) proved by end of September
 - 40268 (69.57%) proved by end of October
 - 40628 (70.19%) proved by November 10 (heuristic premise minimization started to be used)
+- 40856 (70.59%) proved by November 10 (more heuristic premise minimization)

 [1]: https://arxiv.org/abs/2002.05406